 We are a leading provider of networked solutions for communications service providers (e.g., telecommunications, wireless and cable service providers) and enterprises to help them advance, protect and unify their communications and improve collaboration.
-We help many of the world's leading communications service providers and enterprises embrace the next generation of Session Initiation Protocol ("SIP")-based solutions, including Voice over Internet Protocol ("VoIP"), video and Unified Communications ("UC") through secure, reliable and scalable Internet Protocol ("IP") networks.
-Our products include session border controllers ("SBCs"), policy/routing servers, media and signaling gateways and network analytics tools.
-Our solutions address the need for communications service providers and enterprises to seamlessly link and leverage multivendor, multiprotocol communications systems and applications across their networks, around the world and in a rapidly changing ecosystem of IP-enabled devices such as smartphones and tablets.
-Our solutions help our customers realize the intended value and benefits of UC platforms such as Microsoft Lync by enabling disparate communications environments, commonplace in most enterprises today, to work seamlessly together.
-Likewise, our solutions facilitate the deployment and adoption of cloud-based communications.
+We help many of the world's leading communications service providers and enterprises embrace the next generation of Session Initiation Protocol ("SIP") and 4G/LTE (Long Term Evolution)-based solutions, including Voice over Internet Protocol ("VoIP"), video and Unified Communications ("UC") through secure, reliable and scalable Internet Protocol ("IP") networks.
+Our products include session border controllers ("SBCs"), diameter signaling controllers ("DSCs"), policy/routing servers, media and signaling gateways and network analytics tools.
+Our solutions address the need for communications service providers and enterprises to seamlessly link and leverage multivendor, multiprotocol communications systems and applications across a single network infrastructure.
+Previously, companies were required to implement separate networks for their voice and data applications.
+In a rapidly changing ecosystem of IP-enabled devices such as smartphones and tablets, companies want an infrastructure that enables the integration of voice and data capability into a single application on one integrated network.
+Our solutions help our customers realize the intended value and benefits of UC, both in public and private clouds, by enabling disparate vendor communications environments, commonplace in most enterprises today, to work seamlessly together.
+Likewise, our solutions enable the deployment and adoption of cloud-based communications.

-Our target customers are comprised of both communications service providers and enterprises.
+We utilize both direct and indirect sales channels to reach our target customers.
 Customers and prospective customers in the service provider space are traditional and emerging communications service providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
-Enterprise customers include financial institutions, retailers, state and local governments and other multinational corporations.
+Enterprise customers and target enterprise customers include financial institutions, retailers, state and local governments, and other multinational corporations.
 We collaborate with our customers to identify and develop new, advanced services and applications that can help to reduce costs, improve productivity and generate new revenue.

-We have traditionally sold our products principally through a direct sales force located in North America, Europe, Asia-Pacific, Central/Latin America and the Middle East, with additional sales support form regional channel partners throughout the world.
+We have traditionally sold our products through a global direct sales force, with additional sales support from regional channel partners throughout the world.
 In 2012, we launched an expanded channel partner program, the Sonus Partner Assure Program, to address service provider and enterprise market opportunities.
-This move was prompted in part by the rise of complexity in enterprise communications and the return on investment that enterprises can realize by simplifying and unifying their communications (e.g., voice, video, instant message and business applications) over SIP-based systems.
-In 2013, we continued to expand this program.
+We continue to expand this program, including the introduction in 2013 of a two-tier distribution channel model.

-In concert with our Sonus Partner Assure Program, we enhanced our flagship SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller office and branch office requirements for VoIP and SIP deployments.
+In concert with our Sonus Partner Assure Program, we enhanced our flagship SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller offices and branch offices as a result of their VoIP and SIP deployments.